john messing: author

 "I was lucky the cops were simpatico and not assholes.
 I was worried for a minute that the lady was going to pull the wool over their eyes."

-"I wasn't about to let her put me on a leash, that's for sure." he said.
+He added, after a pause, "I wasn't about to let her put me on a leash, that's for sure."